sergio2448/side_stacker_scaffold/README.md

 ## Migrations note

 Backend uses migrations to set up a database.
-It is run by docker automatically.

 For manual run,